oracle/fastr/documentation/dev/building.md

 Note for maintainers of packages for package managers like apt or yum: it is recommended to **not bundle** any 3rd party libraries with FastR, but instead use the dependency management mechanisms of your package manager.
 To achieve this, export `FASTR_BUNDLE_DEPENDENCIES` set to an empty value (and build FastR with `FASTR_RELEASE`).

 ## Pre-Requisites

+Use `mx r-install-deps` to install all the dependencies of GNU-R and FastR.
+This command uses the system package manager to download all the required libraries and headers.
+To see all the packages that would be installed, run `mx r-install-deps --info`.
+Note that only Debian-based and RedHat-based Linux distributions are supported.
+For more information, run `mx r-install-deps --help`.

 ### GNU-R